mihneasim/eea.plonebuildout.core/README.txt

 * password: *admin*

 To login under Zope root, click "*Zope Management Interface*" URL and use the above username and password.

+Go under acl_users and change password for user admin.

 To create a new Plone site follow the next steps:

 * click on "*Create a new Plone site*" button